LaunchYourVibe

 View Receipt →

-LaunchYourVibe I-05
+LAUNCHYOURVIBE I-05

 Silence after a successful action breeds doubt.
 Confirm what happened, to whom, and what comes next.
 The user's mental model needs closure.